cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 protocol.

-This document aims to bridge this gap by providing a thorough set of recommendations across a range of implementations and curve types.
-We provide implementation and performance details for each mechanism, along with references to the security rationale behind each recommendation and guidance for applications not yet covered.
+This document aims to bridge this gap by providing a thorough set of recommended algorithms for a range of curve types.
+We provide implementation and performance details for each algorithm, describe the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.

-Each algorithm conforms to a common interface, i.e., it encodes a bit string {0, 1}^\* to a point on an elliptic curve E. For each variant, we describe the requirements for E to make it work.
-Sample code for each variant is presented in the appendix.
-Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., the pair (x, y) denotes a point on an elliptic curve (see {{bg-curves}}).
+Each algorithm conforms to a common interface: it encodes an arbitrary-length bit string to a point on an elliptic curve.
+Sample code for each algorithm is presented in {{samplecode}}.

 ## Requirements